Christmas or New Year's Eve Beef Tenderloin Dinner

-If you are reading this holiday recipe, it just may be near the New Year so I hope everyone had a wonderful holiday, full of great joy and wonderful meals.
+If you are reading this holiday post on how to cook beef tenderloin, it just may be near the New Year, so I hope everyone had a wonderful holiday full of great joy and wonderful meals.

 I'm looking forward to the New Year and all the new cooking techniques and recipes I will learn and be able to share with you.
-2011 should be a fun year with some major changes to the Reluctant Gourmet website and cooking blog.
+2011 should be a fun year with significant changes to the Reluctant Gourmet website and cooking blog.

-This year I spent New Year's Eve in Park City with my family at my good friend Alice's home where she prepared delicious roasted beef tenderloin, Caesar salad, boiled potatoes and my oldest daughter prepared her special glazed carrots.
+This year I spent New Year's Eve in Park City with my family at my good friend Alice's home, where she prepared delicious roasted beef tenderloin, Caesar salad, and boiled potatoes and my oldest daughter prepared her special glazed carrots.

-On the way back from a great visit from our friend's cabin in the Uintas, Alice asked me how long should she cook the tenderloin?
-I gave her my standard answer, "as long as it takes to get the internal temperature you want".
+On the way back from a great visit from our friend's cabin in the Uintas, Alice asked me how long she should cook the tenderloin.
+Of course, I gave her my standard answer, "As long as it takes to get the internal temperature you want."

 How long does it take to cook a beef tenderloin?

 The cooking time for beef tenderloin will depend on a few factors, including the size and thickness of the tenderloin, the cooking method you're using, and the desired level of doneness.
 However, here are some general guidelines for cooking beef tenderloin:

 - Roasting: Preheat your oven to 425 degrees Fahrenheit (220 degrees Celsius).
 Place the tenderloin in a roasting pan and roast for about 25-30 minutes for medium-rare or 35-40 minutes for medium.
 Remember to use a meat thermometer to ensure that the internal temperature of the beef has reached at least 145 degrees Fahrenheit (63 degrees Celsius) for medium-rare and 160 degrees Fahrenheit (71 degrees Celsius) for medium.